Habronema muscae

 Habronema muscae is an internal stomach parasite that is most commonly found in horses.
 It is the most common cause of cutaneous ulcerative granulomas in the horse.
-It is in genus Habronema.
+It is in the genus Habronema.

 Taxonomy

 It was first described in 1861 by Herbert James Carter, as Filaria muscae.

 Life cycle

 Eggs

 The parasitic adult female worms lay eggs within the horse's stomach.
 The eggs are later excreted through the feces.
 The eggs hatch out within the feces producing first stage larvae.

 Larvae

 After the eggs have hatched in the feces, the larvae are ingested by the maggots of various flies that lay their eggs in the feces (such as Stomoxys (the stable fly) or Musca (the house fly).
 The nematode larvae develop within the maggot for about one week (depending upon ambient temperature), as the maggots mature into the imago (adult) fly.
 The infective larvae (L3 larval stage) migrate to the mouthparts of the fly, where they are passed on to the horse when they feed around the horse's moist areas such as wounds, nostrils, lips, and eyes.
-If the larvae are deposited into open wounds, or broken skin they can cause intense granulomatous reactions, producing an ulcerated irritation called Habronemiasis, or more commonly, "summer sores".
-They may also invade the eye and the eye membrane causing a persistent conjunctivitis.
+If the larvae are deposited into open wounds or broken skin they can cause intense granulomatous reactions, producing an ulcerated irritation called habronemiasis, or more commonly, "summer sores".
+They may also invade the eye and the eye membrane, causing a persistent conjunctivitis.
 If the larvae find their way up through the nose they can migrate into the lungs and cause tiny abscesses around where they embed in the lung tissue.